playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 But you'll notice a problem with doing this if you open up your inspector (or even just by reading the code):
 There's now a `div` at the start of your list.

-To get around this, we can use the `ng-container` tag, which allows us to get a view reference without injecting a DOM element into the fray. `ng-container` can also be used to group elements without using a DOM element, similar to how [ADDLINK: React Fragments]() work in that ecosystem.
+To get around this, we can use the `ng-container` tag, which allows us to get a view reference without injecting a DOM element into the fray. _`ng-container` can also be used to group elements without using a DOM element_, similar to how [React Fragments](https://reactjs.org/docs/fragments.html) work in that ecosystem.

 ```html
 <ng-container #viewContainerRef></ng-container>